-Roos van Rijswijk (Amsterdam, 1985) is a writer of fiction, poetry, columns and essays.
+Roos van Rijswijk (Amsterdam, 1985) is an award winning writer of fiction, poetry, columns and essays.
 For Dutch newspaper NRC Handelsblad she reviews translated literature.
+She teaches creative writing at De Schrijversvakschool.
 She specializes in hosting live interviews and moderating literary events.
 She is one of the founders of the J.M.A.
 Biesheuvelprijs, a literary award for short story collections.

 Books by Van Rijswijk: